New York State Historic Markers

-The New York State Historic Marker program was an initiative to place historical markers around the New York State to commemorate sites of historical significance.
+The New York State Historic Marker program was an initiative to place historical markers throughout the New York State to commemorate sites of historical significance.
 The program was managed by the NYS Education Department from 1926 to 1966.

-First created to commemorate the American Revolution, the markers were deemed a success.
+These markers were first created to commemorate the American Revolution.
 Although no longer funded by the state, markers are still being installed throughout New York State today by individuals, town and county governments, and historical organizations.

 History

-The State Historic Marker Program was started in 1926 by the New York State Education Department to acknowledge the Sesquicentennial (150 years) of the American Revolution.
-During the time of the program (1926–1939), over 2,800 small blue cast-iron site markers with yellow lettering were placed all over the state of New York.
+The State Historic Marker Program was started in 1926 by the New York State Education Department to acknowledge the sesquicentennial of the American Revolution.
+During the time of the program (1926–1939), over 2,800 small blue cast-iron site markers with yellow lettering were placed throughout the state of New York.
 In 1939, funding for the program ceased.

 During the 1960s, public funding was briefly granted again for larger, more detailed signs in places such as rest areas along the state's interstate highways and thruway.
 These large-format "Historic Area Markers" provided visitors with cultural information in a setting along routes with heavy traffic.

-The larger markers provide overviews of the history of New York, pointing out local significance that makes that particular place unique and interesting.
+The larger markers provide overviews of the history of New York, highlighting historical events and places of local significance.
 In 1970, a booklet was released containing all the text of the rest area markers.

 Unlike many other states, New York State does not currently manage a historical marker program.
 Instead, local authorities are responsible for the approval, installation, and maintenance of historical markers.
 Anyone interested in placing or repairing a marker should thus check with appropriate county, city, town, or village historians or officials.